Hi, there! Welcome to “Global Debauchery: A Blog Devoted Entirely to the Overindulgence of Wanderlust.”

 - I’ve traveled Europe extensively, but have more recently fallen completely in love with eastern Europe.
 Something about how recent the post-Communist era is, how raw and undiscovered it still is, how welcoming the people are and how excited they are just to have you interested in visiting their countries.
 When we went to Bosnia, the locals couldn’t believe we were there to just… visit.
 And they couldn’t have been more thrilled either.
 My trip to Japan uncovered an appetite for Asia as well!

 A few years ago, a friend of mine introduced me to the “40×40 Challenge,” forty countries by age forty.
 Having checked the box for all fifty states, and after assessing this goal as a slight stretch within reach, I decided I was going to do it.
-Needless to say, I completed the challenge a couple years early and am currently at fifty-one countries with another few on the way.
+Needless to say, I completed the challenge a couple years early and am currently at fifty-two countries (still before 40).
 So, what’s next?
 I’ll just have to come up with another personal travel challenge, I guess.
 To see where I’ve been and what’s on the docket, visit my Destinations page!

 © 2015 Jordan Campbell.
 All rights reserved.